micaelagimenez/movies-analysis/README.md

 # Movies Analysis
-Data visualisation of movies in letterboxd.
+Data visualization of movies watched in letterboxd.